Free shipping from 29 € (Germany)

 Physics plays a major role

-Horses with a long toe and low heels require For optimum load distribution, horses with long toes need a significantly longer overhang of the leg ends at the heels than horses that stand more steeply.
+Horses with a long toe and low heels require For optimum load distribution, horses with long toes need a significantly longer branches of the shoes than horses that stand more steeply.
 For physical reasons alone, horses with long toes kick off the shoes more easily than horses with a normal toe wall angle.

-Horses with long toes and low heels are not able to heel as quickly, i.e. lift off the ground.
-In some situations, e.g. after a jump or when bucking in a muddy paddock, the hind hoof is already forward before the front hoof can lift off.
-In this case, a significant shortening of the toe with good toe alignment can help - as far as possible.
-The farrier must decide to what extent there is still potential here.
+Horses with long toes and low heels often have a late breakover.
+In some situations, e.g. after a jump or when bucking in a muddy paddock, the hind hoof already strikes the ground before the front hoof can lift off.
+In this case, a significantly shorter toe with a rolled toe can be beneficial.
+The farrier must decide to what extent modifications can be made.
 "The best shoe is useless if it's lying in the dirt."
 The entire shoeing process is therefore fraught with compromises.
-An improvement can often be achieved if the shoeing intervals are significantly shorter, as the load conditions and hoof shape deteriorate considerably, especially towards the end of the shoeing period.
+An improvement can often be achieved if the shoeing intervals are significantly shorter, as the load conditions and hoof shape deteriorate considerably over the shoeing period.

-In addition, young horses are more susceptible to shoeing during the first few shoeing periods.
+In addition, young horses are more susceptible to pulled shoes during the first few shoeing periods.
 They still lack the coordination to deal with the new weight ratios on the legs.
-Frequent candidates are also short horses with long legs that can reach very far forward.
+Frequent candidates are also short horses with long legs that overreach a lot.

 Taking the horse to a good physiotherapist can also help.
-Blockages in the back, shoulder-neck area or a blocked sternum often prevent coordinated movements.
+Misalignments in the back, shoulder-neck area or a blocked sternum often prevent coordinated movements.

 Of course, it is also up to the horse owner to check the fit of the shoes regularly.